toolforge/buildpack-admission-controller/README.md

 can be built and deployed on Kubernetes by ensuring any node it is expected to run on has access to the image it uses.
 The image will need to be in a registry most likely when deployed.

-It was developed using [Go Modules](https://github.com/golang/go/wiki/Modules), which will validate the hash of every imported library during build.
-At this time, it depends on these external go libraries:

-	* github.com/kelseyhightower/envconfig
-	* github.com/sirupsen/logrus
-	* k8s.io/api
-	* k8s.io/apimachinery

 **Export your local repository ip**

 The IP to use will vary depending on your machine and OS,